ghga-de/nf-platypusindelcalling/docs/usage.md

 Reference Files:

-- --ref_type: (only for DKFZ Cluster!)
-Either hg19 or hg37 can be defined as reference type.
+- --ref_type: Mandatory!
+Either hg19, hg37 or hg38 can be defined as reference type.

-- --reference: A reference directory .fa or .fasta (including index files in the same directory) should be defined.

-- --chrlength_file      : Chromosome length file (associated with reference type) (.txt or .tab)

 **Annotation Step:**